geovedi/book-notes/2021/chatter.notes.md

   - Immersing in life's joyful moments to savor them.
   - Celebrating the human mind's capacity to find meaning in both positive and negative experiences.
 - Concluding Remarks:
-  - Author's reflection on the impact of Arielle's question.
+  - Ethan's reflection on the impact of Arielle's question.
   - Writing the book to share scientific discoveries and tools for emotional management.
   - The book's audience and purpose in helping people understand and control their inner voices.